kjensen37/EGR304DataSheetKeltonJensen.github.io/docs/08-Hardware V2.0/Hardware.md

 **- More test points:** I remember listening to my professor talking about how you can never have enough test points / debugging LED's and I took that wisdom for granted.
 Especially when getting everything set up and powered for the first time it wouldve saved me a lot of hastle if I had more debugging tools for both hardware and software.

 ---
 These are all of the possible adjustments for my PCB board.
-With these improvements the board would be more accesable and easier to manufacutre
+With these improvements the board would be more accesible and easier to manufacutre